Belleal/ti-engine/core/README.md

 The **ti-engine** is an open source, free to use—both for personal and commercial projects—framework for the creation of microservice-based solutions using **node.js**.
 The architectural concept of the framework is based on a standard _messaging system_ that allows for certain customization but also provides predictability and traceability of its behavior.

-Being a messaging system, the **ti-engine** relies on a message broker for the actual exchange of messages between microservice instances.
-The default implementation of the framework uses [Redis](https://redis.io/) cache, however, you could create your own implementation using something like [Rabbit MQ](https://www.rabbitmq.com/).
-See the [Advanced topics](#advanced-topics) section of this documentation for guides on how to do this.

-Please be aware, that this framework is under active development and will expand in the near future.
-Also, this documentation is still in the process of being created and refined.
-Make sure to keep an eye on the changes in case you want to use it in the meantime.

 ## Why ti-engine?

 The framework is created based on a decade of professional experience with the utilized technologies and architectural approach.
 It's primary goal is to provide you with a lightweight and flexible solution that can help you build quickly a microservice ecosystem with any degree of size and complexity.